adobe-uxp/devtools-cli/packages/uxp-templates-pack/uxp-template-ps-react-starter/template/README.md

 This plugin doesn't do much, but does illustrate how to create two panels in Photoshop with `entrypoints.setup`, and how to create flyout menus.
 It also demonstrates the use of several Spectrum UXP widgets to create a simple color picker in the primary panel.

+### Common Issues

+If you're getting errors with `npm install`, we can reinstall the project dependencies.
+Let's first make sure to delete `node_modules/*` from the `template` folder as well as the `package-lock.json` and `yarn.lock` file.
+Staying in the `template` directory, run `npm install` again and this will regenerate your `package-lock.json` file.